 You clap your hands.

-And you go to sleep.
+And go to bed.

 Grab a bun